Fat Albert and the Cosby Kids: Others

-Lou Scheimer, Jay Scheimer, Erika Scheimer (as "Erika Carroll"), Keith Sutherland, Lane Scheimer, Bill Cosby, Eric Suter, Gerald Edwards, Jan Crawford, Eric Greene, Ty Henderson, Kim Hamilton, Frank Welker, Linda Gary and Greg Morris provided additional voices.
+Lou Scheimer, Jay Scheimer, Erika Scheimer (as "Erika Carroll"), Lane Scheimer (as "Lane Vaux"), Keith Sutherland, Bill Cosby, Pepe Brown, Eric Suter, Gerald Edwards, Jan Crawford, Eric Greene, Ty Henderson, Kim Hamilton, Lee Chamberlin, Frank Welker, and Linda Gary provided additional voices.

 Educational lessons and songs

 Fat Albert was honored and noted for its educational content, which included Cosby earning a Doctorate in Education.
 In every show's opening Cosby would playfully warn:

 This is Bill Cosby comin' at you with (lots of) music and fun, and if you're not careful, you may learn something before it's done.

 So let's get ready, OK?
 (Fat Albert voice) Hey, hey, hey!

 During each episode, Fat Albert and his friends (aka The Junkyard Gang), dealt with an issue or problem commonly faced by children, ranging from stage fright, first loves, medical operations, and personal hygiene to more serious themes (though toned down for younger children) including vandalism, stealing, racism, rape, smoking, being scammed by con artists, sexually transmitted diseases, child abuse, kidnapping, drug use, gun violence, and death.

 At the end of most episodes (with some exceptions in the case of particularly serious themes), the gang would sing a song about the theme of the day.
 This sequence, similar to those seen in other Filmation shows including The Archie Show, has often been parodied.
 The musical sequence was dropped during the Brown Hornet/Legal Eagle years.
 When Fat Albert entered syndication, some of the episodes produced prior to 1979 had their songs removed in favor of a Brown Hornet story.
 This was the case with "Shuttered Window" which dealt with the issue of death, in which the Brown Hornet encountered a robotic teacher and leader who realizes that his functions are worn out will soon cease to function.
 The teacher informs Hornet of this fact and Hornet has to let the teacher's citizens know that they must go on without their leader/teacher.
 This sets up the real world story regarding the recurring character Undeen and the sudden death of her Uncle Monty (although no reference to the Brown Hornet story told by Fat Albert as is the normal case in the 1979–84 episodes).

 The series enjoyed one of the longest runs in the history of Saturday morning cartoons.